Byteman0xD/Byteman0xD/_posts/2022-07-20-Testing-OWASP-Top-10.md

 ![BrokenAuthentication Defenses](https://raw.githubusercontent.com/Byteman0xD/Byteman0xD/main/assets/BrokenAuthentication.png)

-We will logout from juiceshop and go to the login page we do some username/password enumeration, and we see "invalid username or password" -> this is actually good, because some of the websites say invalid username , or incorrect password, which gives the other one away, considered to be a low level information leakage vulnerability.
+We will logout from juiceshop and go to the login page we do some username/password enumeration, and we see **invalid username or password** -> this is actually good, because some of the websites say invalid username , or incorrect password, which gives the other one away, considered to be a low level information leakage vulnerability.

 If we go to forgot password, and we try with known and unknown usernames, we can see the difference there as well, security questions pop-up only when a username is valid, otherwise they are greyed out. - this is also username enuemeration.